Julian Oliver Davidson: Career

-Davidson began drawing at the studio of Mauritz de Haas, a Dutch-American marine painter.
-He was introduced to painters of the Hudson River School including Winslow Homer, Albert Bierstadt and Frederick Church.
-He stayed there for three years.

 Davidson specialized in the naval battles of the United States.
 He best known works of the famous naval battles of the American Civil War.
 In 1884, he was commissioned to provide illustrations of naval scenes for the four-volume work The Battles and Leaders of the Civil War.
-Recognized by the National Academy of Design, two of his greatest naval paintings, The Battle of Lake Champlain and The U.S. Frigate Constitution, 'Old Ironsides' Escaping From the British Fleet" were displayed at the National Academy of Design's annual art show.
+Recognized by the National Academy of Design, two of his greatest naval paintings, The Battle of Lake Champlain and The U.S. Frigate Constitution, 'Old Ironsides' Escaping From the British Fleet were displayed at the National Academy of Design's annual art show.

 The Battle of Lake Champlain (1884) hangs in the Key Bank Art Gallery in Plattsburgh, New York.
 He has exhibited at the Hudson River Museum, New-York Historical Society and the National Academy of Design.

 Davidson was an illustrator for The Century Magazine and Harper's Weekly, as well as a series of children’s stories he wrote and illustrated for St. Nicholas Magazine.
 Many of his illustrations can be found in the book, The American Heritage Century collection of Civil War Art.